jessiejalca/portfolio/README.md

 ## Continued development

-Currently, I'm still working on Project Cards and the list or grid that they will appear within.
-I also need to make the site more responsive.
-Right now, there's no layout adjustment for smaller screens, which is super important today, so that's high on my list for implementation.
+Currently, I'm still working on making the site more responsive.
+Right now, there's no navbar layout adjustment for smaller screens, which is super important, so that's next on my list for implementation.

 I'm also looking for other improvements that can be made, especially concerning accessibility, usability, and, finally, to have a little bit of fun with it.
 For example, I may change the structure to be single-page, and allow the user to simply scroll rather than click to navigate to each page.
 Or I might share what I'm currently listening to using Spotify's API.
 I've got a lot of ideas, but it's one step at a time.